A sexually transmitted infection (STI) causes lesions in the anal and genital regions.

 How is inguinal granuloma diagnosed?

-It can be difficult to detect in the early stages, since the initial lesions can not be observed.
-If the ulcers do not heal after a prolonged period of time, your doctor may order a skin biopsy on the lesions that are occurring.
-When you have a biopsy, the doctor will remove a small area of the ulcer with a circular blade.
+It can be challenging to detect in the early stages since the initial lesions can not be observed.
+If the ulcers do not heal after a prolonged period, your doctor may order a skin biopsy on the occurring lesions.
+When you have a biopsy, the doctor will remove a small ulcer area with a circular blade.
 Once removed, the sample will be analyzed for the presence of bacteria (Klebsiella granulomatous).
 It may also be possible to detect bacteria by scraping the affected part.

 Who is at risk?